cybyyharsh/soc-automation-incident-response/README.md

 Generates analyst investigation tasks

 Host Containment (Simulated)
-Marks affected host as isolated
+Marks the affected host as isolated

-All response actions are logged as structured JSON artifacts.
+All response actions are logged as structured JSON artifacts for traceability and auditability.

-Alerting (Development-Safe)
+🔹 Alerting (Development-Safe)

 High-severity incidents generate alerts

-Alerts are written to a local outbox (no SMTP / no secrets)
+Alerts are written to a local outbox

-Ensures deterministic testing and CI compatibility
+No SMTP, no credentials, no external dependencies

+Deterministic and CI-friendly

-Incident Report Generation
+🔹 Incident Report Generation

 Automatically generates incident reports

-Designed for SOC documentation and audit workflows
+Suitable for SOC documentation and audit workflows

-One-Command Orchestration
+🔹 One-Command Orchestration

-Entire pipeline runs with a single command
+Entire SOC pipeline runs with a single command

 No manual intervention required

+🚀 Quick Demo

+Run the complete SOC automation pipeline:

+python3 scripts/run_pipeline.py

+What Happens

+Alerts are ingested

+Indicators are enriched

+Severity is calculated

+An incident case is created

+SOAR playbooks are executed

+Alerts are generated

+Incident reports are produced

+📂 Project Structure
 soc-automation-incident-response/
 │
 ├─ scripts/